meabhoconnor/planets/README.md

 Change made as collaborator.

-Change made in dazzling_feature branch.
+Change made in master branch.